 1. Total utilitarianism

 First, you could be a total utilitarian and believe the best outcome is the one with the greatest total happiness.
 You can’t say AMF causes more years of happy life in the world because it probably doesn’t.
 Because AMF saves lives it causes families to have fewer children – parents no longer feel they need to have as many children to ensure some make it to adulthood.
 By GiveWell’s own estimates, the effect of AMF is that it leaves total population numbers largely unchanged.
-I call this the ‘replacement problem’ for total utilitarians because, in these replacement cases, they can’t say there’s much (or any) value in saving lives apart from the effects of bereavement on the parents.
-I’ve written more about the replacement problem here.
+This is the ‘replacement problem’ for total utilitarians because, in these replacement cases, they can’t say there’s much (or any) value in saving lives apart from the effects of bereavement on the parents.
 Total utilitarians should think AMF does no or little good and should probably support efforts to reduce existential risk (‘X-risk’) instead, but lots of them already think this.

 I should note it's not particularly important what the exact replacement ratio is.
-If it turns out AMF causes parents to have 0.5 fewer children for every 1 life it saves, the total utiltarian should still half AMF's effectiveness.
+If it turns out AMF causes parents to have 0.5 fewer children for every 1 life it saves, the total utilitarian should still halve AMF's effectiveness.

 2. The deprivation account